 "Through working together and in partnership with Welsh Government, we have been able to provide the learner of Carno with the learning environment they deserve.

-"The school is part of a highly successful federation with Glantwymyn and Llanbrynmair, demonstrating the commitment of this Cabinet to find innovative educational solutions which ensure those who live in our rural areas are not left behind."
+"The school is part of a highly successful federation with Glantwymyn and Llanbrynmair, showing the commitment of this Cabinet to find new educational solutions which ensure those who live in our rural areas are not left behind."